 Arugam Bay sits on the Indian Ocean in the south-east corner of Sri Lanka.
 This area was devastated during the 2004 Tsunami and is still in need of some tlc.
 However, that adds to the charm of the place.
 Arugam Bay is dominated by surf tourism (many consider the area to be the best in the country) which gives the area a chilled out vibe but with a local feel.
 There are only a few hundred people living here so if you stay here long enough you will become a local too!
 If you are not into surfing, just find a hammock, order a beer and dive into that book you have always wanted to read.

-Where we stayed: Hideaway Resort – This is a beautiful little family run place right across from the beach.
+We stayed at Hideaway Resort – This is a beautiful little family run place right across from the beach.
 It has stylish bungalows with lovely unique furniture and the restaurant serves delicious food from morning to night.
 The bar is a great hangout in the evening.

 Kumana National Park

 You can visit Kumana National Park (it’s sometimes referred as Yala East) from Arugam Bay if you have the energy to leave your hammock.
 We highly recommend that you do as the wildlife in Sri Lanka is pretty special.
 Kumana National Park is not as busy as its more famous neighbour Yala, but you still stand a fair chance of spotting Elephants, Crocodiles, Buffalos, and the occasional Leopard.
 When we visited, we just missed a sighting of a Leopard by seconds.
 Nature waits for nobody.

 Kumana National Park is famous for its bird life, so if you are a twitcher, this place is for you.
 Just head straight to the lookout at the mangrove swamp and enjoy the gathering below.